 Now select ViewController.swift file in your project that view will be like as shown below.

 Now we will add controls to our application for that open Object Library.
 The Object Library will appear at the bottom of Xcode in right side.
-In case if you don't find Object library, click on the button which is at the third position from the left in the library selector bar like as shown below.
-(Alternatively you can choose View --> Utilities --> Show Object Library.)
+In case if you don't find Object library, click on the button which is in the third position from the left in the library selector bar like as shown below.
+(Alternatively, you can choose View à Utilities à Show Object Library).

 As we discussed our user interface will be in Main.storyboard file so open Main.storyboard file.
 Now in Object library search for the label in Filter filed then drag and drop the label into Main.storyboard ViewController like as shown below

-Now we will change the text of label for that click on label in right side the label properties will open in Text property textbox write the “Hello World”.
-Once we change the label text now we will change the position of label control for that select label control --> Click on label control and just drag the label control like as shown below.
+Now we will change the text of the label for that click on the label in the right side the label properties will open in Text property textbox write the “Hello World”.
+Once we change the label text now we will change the position of label control for that select label control à Click on label control and just drag the label control like as shown below.